alfonsrv/impf-botpy/README.md

 ⚠ **Please note:** Even though this bot is geared towards being as solid as possible, you should consider regularly checking this repository (site) to ensure you have the latest version.
 Unfortunately this is a bit of an arms race as the website is under constant modification.
 Checking the version at the top of the page and comparing it with `python main.py --version` is usually quite a good way to see if you're up-to-date.
+Alternatively you can get `Notifications` on top of the page to know whenever the code changes.
 When updating especially ensure your `settings.py` has all the options!

 ---